Zedonkay/ros2_cuda/README.md

 # CUIF Generator for ROS2 CUDA Integration

+**⚠️ This is version 1 of the project and has been abandoned.
+The new and improved version is available at: [robodsl](https://github.com/Zedonkay/robodsl)**

 A tool for generating CUDA-accelerated ROS2 nodes from CUIF (CUDA Interface) files.
 This tool simplifies the development of GPU-accelerated robotics applications by providing a structured way to define CUDA kernels and device functions.

 ## Features